Oct 24, 2024 Story by: Editor

 Historically, composer and abolitionist Charles Ignatius Sancho was believed to be Britain’s first Black voter, participating in the 1774 Westminster election due to his status as a property owner in Mayfair.

-However, a surprising find by Dr. Gillian Williamson, a historian delving into Georgian London’s lodgers at the British Library, reveals that a Black man had actually voted 25 years earlier.
+However, a surprising find by Dr. Gillian Williamson, a historian delving into Georgian London’s lodgers at the British Library, reveals that a Black man had voted 25 years earlier.

 This finding highlights John London, a pub landlord in the capital, who cast a vote in 1749.
 His story sheds new light on an era where London’s Black population was around 10,000, and though the democratic process was limited, it was dynamic.